GasLockR/Overview/README.md

 # Overview

 GasLockR is the first trustless GasFi protocol.
-It leverages ZK proofs for trustless reading of historical gas prices.
+It leverages ZK proofs for trustless reading of historical gas prices to build on-chain derivatives based on gas prices.

 GasInsure is the first insurance service for gas prices designed for L2's.
 It is built on top of the GasLockR protocol.